 Thanksgiving brings a fresh batch of turkey jokes every year, and while many of them may not stick around for long there are always a few that will be lasting additions to the assortment of jokes that are made for kids and get passed around for years.

-What sound does a space turkey make?
+What sound does a turkey’s phone make?

-What do you call a running turkey?
+What do you call an over-caffeinated turkey?

 Why Are They Funny?